loyada/dollarx/docs/recipes.rst

 Capturing and asseting images
 =============================
-Dollarx offers the ability to capture an image(ie. screenshoot) of a Path element, and asserting it looks as expected.
+Dollarx offers the ability to capture an image(ie. screenshoot) of a Path element, and asserting it \
+looks as expected.
-All the functionality is under  \ :java:ref:`singlebrowser.SingltonBrowserImage`\    and \ :java:ref:`Images`\   .
+All the functionality is under  \ :java:ref:`SingltonBrowserImage`\    and \ :java:ref:`Images`\   .

-It has separate hanling for HTML 5 canvas elements, which allows to download just the image data for that element, thus is more optimized.
+It has separate hanling for HTML 5 canvas elements, which allows to download just the image data for that \
+element, thus is more optimized.